pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

 .. _StepD:

 D. Revert alignment corrections and go to :ref:`Step A<StepA>` with modified actual diffraction patterns.
-Finish when sure that selected representative diffraction patters and resulting alignment looks correct and not affected by selections of slightly different set of representative diffraction patters.
+Finish when sure that selected representative diffraction patters and resulting alignment looks correct and not affected by selecting slightly different set of representative diffraction patters.

 Let's consider all these steps in more details.